fhiso/sources-and-citations/rdfa-bindings.md

 {.example}  In a document fetched via HTTP, a `Content-Language` header may provide the default *language tag* for the whole document.

-{.example}  If the *formatted citation* is fragment of XHTML in a different XML language, and value of `xml:lang` attributes in the host XML will be inherited by the XHTML as defined in §2.12 of [XML].
+{.example}  If the *formatted citation* is a fragment of XHTML in a different XML language, the value of any `xml:lang` attributes in the host XML will be inherited by the XHTML as defined in §2.12 of [XML].

 When these attributes are used in languages other than HTML, the